What risk mitigation efforts should the prudent employer take before employees return to the workplace?

 Whether employees should be provided with PPE will depend on the nature of the workplace and will be recommended as part of the risk assessment.
 For most workplaces PPE will not be required, unless its use has been recommended by Public Health England.

-The guidance advises the use of face coverings in enclosed public spaces such as on public transport.
+Face coverings are required in enclosed public spaces where there are people that the person does not normally meet such as on public transport and in shops and in businesses that are customer facing.
 The guidance highlights that the use of face coverings is not a replacement for other ways to manage the risk, such as maintaining social distancing and increased hygiene.
 Employers should therefore not rely on face coverings as risk management.
-In the UK wearing a face covering is optional and although it is required in certain public spaces, it is not required in the workplace.
-However, employers should support their workers in using face coverings safely if they choose to wear one.
+Employers should support their workers in using face coverings safely if they choose to wear one.

 How can an employer screen its employees, including temperature testing, COVID-19 testing and questioning?